mb-BCA/SiReNetA/README.md

-**Sitmulus-Response Network Analysis (SiReNetA)** : A library for the study of complex networks in the light of canonical propagation models.
+_**Stimulus-Response Network Analysis (SiReNetA)** : A library for the study of complex networks in the light of canonical propagation models._

 Graph theory constitutes a widely used and established field providing powerful tools for the characterisation of complex networks.
 However, the diversity of complex networks studied nowadays overcomes the capabilities of graph theory (originally developed for binary adjacency matrices) to understand networks and their function.
 In the recent years plenty of alternative metrics have been proposed which are–one way or another–based on dynamical phenomena happening on networks.